zant/zant/README.md

 hi! i'm zant. i'm a programmer and wip mathematician mainly interested in compilers, type theory, category theory, proof assistants, and distributed/parallel programming

-this is my small little space, please be kind :)

 projects I'm actively working on:

 - [ost](https://github.com/zant/ost): a small language inspired in Lua, written in C++